andzia913/FinanBackend/README.md

 ### Prerequisites

-- Node.js, npm, xampp and HeidiSQL installed on your machine.
+- Node.js, npm, xampp and HeidiSQL installed on your computer.
 - MySQL database set up for backend.
 Script SQL in file db.sql

 ### Installation